When Japanese tie the knot...

 Post-Heian: permanent marriage

 Due to the stable agricultural base established between the 11th and the 15th century, marriages began to be contracted between households at some geographical distance.
 Political imbalance, warring factions, and reprisals were common in that period and often involved households related through marriage.
 Thus, marriage itself became an important means of ceremonially cementing alliances between factions and groups.
 The focus of social attention shifted from the parentage of children to a guarantee of equality and cooperation by households through the marriage.

-With the establishment of domains lower-status marriages across domain boundaries were discouraged, while high-status marriages were politically reviewed and channeled by domain officials in large part because of the loyalties built up through kinship in military alliances.
+With the establishment of domains, lower-status marriages across domain boundaries were discouraged, while high-status marriages were politically reviewed and channelled by domain officials in large part because of the loyalties built up through kinship in military alliances.
 With the change to permanent domains, the bushi gradually changed into a bureaucracy, and titles became more hereditary.
 At the same time, polygynous marriage or marriage with many wives became less common.
-In the case of higher-status marriages wives were taken from households at some distance.
-Their residence was with their husband and the marriage ceremony increasingly tended to guarantee the legitimacy of children.
+In the case of higher-status marriages, wives were taken from households at some distance.
+Their residence was with their husband, and the marriage ceremony increasingly tended to guarantee the legitimacy of children.
 Where the bride resided in the husband’s residence (嫁入婚 yomeirikon, patrilocal or virilocal residence), the children of other women by her husband were guaranteed only the chance of adoption into the household.

 Confucian ethics, imported from China, supported many of the preferences of military and bureaucratic households in marriage, such as marrying at a distance rather than within a close group and marrying with lavish pomp.
 The Chinese ranking of wives and concubines also accorded with the Japanese marriage-style of this era.